All-New 2021 Toyota Sienna Gets 33 Combined MPG

 Family Friendly: Check out the 2020 Toyota SUV lineup

 The 2021 Toyota Sienna, showcased for the first time yesterday, boasts some of the boldest styling of any minivan we’ve seen in recent memory.
 According to the automaker, the front end was inspired by Japanese bullet trains.
 And breaking the trend of previous generations, the Sienna will be offered exclusively with a hybrid powertrain.

 Indeed, every Sienna will use a 2.5-liter gasoline four-cylinder paired with two electric motors.
 Total output is 243 horsepower, down 53 hp from the 2020 model, but providing significant improvements in fuel economy.
-Toyota says the new Sienna will get 33 mpg on the highway — a massive 12 mpg improvement.
+Toyota says the new Sienna will get 33 mpg combined — a massive 12 mpg improvement.
 And with the instant torque provided by the electric motors, odds are that the 53-hp difference won’t be felt in most roadgoing situations.

 The new Sienna will still be available with all-wheel drive and will now ride on the Toyota New Global Architecture, which most Toyota models now share.
 As a result, it is longer, wider, and Toyota was able to pack the minivan with a veritable armada of high-tech features.